rapidsai/rapids.ai/pip.md

 ## <i class="fa-solid fa-screwdriver-wrench text-white"></i> Troubleshooting and Known Issues

-> <i class="fas fa-info-circle text-white"></i> If you experience a "Failed to import CuPy" error, please uninstall any existing versions of cupy and install cupy-cuda11x:
+> <i class="fas fa-info-circle text-white"></i> If you experience a "Failed to import CuPy" error, please uninstall any existing versions of cupy and install cupy-cuda11x.
+For example:

     pip uninstall cupy-cuda115; pip install cupy-cuda11x